DiffEM: Learning from Corrupted Data with Diffusion Models via Expectation Maximization: Expectation-Maximization Approach

 where $Z\sim \normal{0,\id}$ is the unit noise, and $\lambda_t\geq 0$ is a weight sequence.
 It is straightforward to verify that, assuming the network $\scf_\theta$ is expressive enough, the minimizer $\theta^\star$ of $\LSM{k}$ satisfies $\scf_{\theta^\star}(x,t|y)=\frac{\cond{X_0}{ X_t=x, Y=y } - x}{\sigma_t^2}$, where the conditional expectation is taken with respect to the distribution sampling variables as $X_0\sim \cD_X\ind{k}$, $Y\sim \Qd{X_0}$, $X_t\sim \normal{X_0,\sigma_t^2\id}$.
 Therefore, as long as the M-step is done successfully, we expect to have $\qm_{\theta\ind{k+1}}(X|Y)\approx \widehat{P}\ind{k}(X|Y)$ (cf. \cref{sec:EM-converge}).

 \paragraph{The advantage of conditional diffusion model} Unlike approaches that rely on ad hoc approximation schemes for the posterior score function using unconditional diffusion models~\citep{rozet2024learning,bai2024expectation}, our framework directly employs a conditional diffusion model.
-Both the \emph{prior} and the \emph{corruption channel} are implicitly encoded in this model through the minimization of the conditional score matching loss~\eqref{def:cond-score-loss}.
+Both the \emph{data distribution} and the \emph{likelihood function} are implicitly encoded in this model through the minimization of the conditional score matching loss~\eqref{def:cond-score-loss}.
 In experiments (\cref{sec:experiments}), we observe that DiffEM consistently outperforms EM methods with diffusion priors.
 As predicted by our theoretical analysis (\cref{sec:EM-converge}), this improvement is largely due to the fact that conditional models avoid the approximation bottleneck inherent in heuristic posterior sampling schemes.

-\paragraph{Output: Posterior sampler $\theta\ind{K}$ and diffusion prior $\hth$} Our framework is designed to address two complementary goals: (1) posterior sampling and (2) prior reconstruction (cf. \cref{sec:prelim}).
+\paragraph{Output: Posterior sampler $\theta\ind{K}$ and diffusion prior $\hth$} Our framework is designed to address two complementary goals: (1) posterior sampling and (2) unconditional generation (cf. \cref{sec:prelim}).
 The conditional diffusion model trained by DiffEM naturally serves as a posterior sampler.
-For prior reconstruction, we leverage the reconstructed dataset $\cD_X\ind{K-1}$ generated during the final EM iteration, and train an unconditional diffusion prior on this dataset.
+For unconditional generation, we leverage the reconstructed dataset $\cD_X\ind{K-1}$ generated during the final EM iteration, and train an unconditional diffusion prior on this dataset.
 In particular, when the target application requires only a diffusion prior~\citep{daras2023ambient,rozet2024learning,bai2024expectation}, we may directly use $\hth$.
 In such cases, the conditional model adopted by our approach primarily serves as a means to accelerate EM convergence.

 {T_{\sf init}} {T_{\sf ft}} {T_{\sf u}}

 \paragraph{Computational efficiency of DiffEM} The computational cost of DiffEM can be decomposed as

 where $K$ is the number of EM iterations, $\Ni$ is the time of training a standard conditional diffusion model from scratch, $\Nf\leq \Ni$ is the average time of \emph{fine-tuning} the conditional diffusion model for each M-step, and $\Nu$ is the cost of training an unconditional model to output.
 The cost $\Ni\geq \Nf$ of training diffusion model is intrinsic to diffusion-based learning methods.
 Thus, DiffEM can be interpreted as increasing the training cost by a multiplicative factor of $K$ (the number of EM iterations), which we view as the \emph{unavoidable} cost of working with only corrupted data.